gomorpheus/morpheus-docs/library/automation/workflows.rst

 #.
 Click the :guilabel:`+ Add` dropdown and select a Workflow type (Operational or Provisioning, see the section above for more on Workflow type differences)
 #.
 From the New Workflow Wizard input a name for the workflow
 #.
 Optionally input a description and a target platform
 #.
-Add Tasks and Option Types using the typeahead fields, Tasks must be added to the appropriate phases for Provisioning Workflows
+Add Tasks and Inputs using the typeahead fields, Tasks must be added to the appropriate phases for Provisioning Workflows
 #.
 If multiple tasks are added to the same execution phase, their execution order can be changed by selecting the grip icon and dragging the task to the desired execution order
 #.
 For multi-Tenant environments, select Public or Private visibility for the Workflow
 #.
 For Operational Workflows, optionally mark "Allow Custom Config" from the Advanced Options section if needed.
 See the next section for more on this selection